-Nobutaka Isoda, Tsukuba Research Institute, Sumitomo Forestry, Japan Mass timber in the building industry
+Nobutaka Isoda, Tsukuba Research Institute, Sumitomo Forestry, Japan

 Mass timber is a category of wood product made by fastening or bonding smaller wood components with nails, dowels or adhesives, and mainly used for structural members.
 Mass timber is currently mostly made out of softwood.